Extradition - a brief guide

 The fact that either an arrest warrant has been issued or that the person has been convicted in the foreign state

 Of course, the usual bars to someone being extradited apply, including the rule against double jeopardy, and extraneous concerns.
-Human rights issues, and the so-called ‘dual criminality test' may also prevent extradition from the UK.
+Human rights issues, and the so-called ‘ dual criminality test' may also prevent extradition from the UK.

-The Home Secretary's decision
+The Home Secretary's power to overturn a court's decision to extradite

 There is a presumption in favour of bail in extradition proceedings where there has not yet been a conviction in the foreign country.
 The foreign country (usually represented by the CPS), will often try to prevent this, by making objections in court on the basis of the likelihood that the person will not attend.
-Because there is often an accusation that the person has ‘escaped justice' in the original country, this may be quite persuasive to a judge.
+Because there is often an accusation that the person has ‘ escaped justice' in the original country, this may be quite persuasive to a judge.
 Because of this, evidence of ties to the UK and their family life here can be particularly important.
 The court will also often require security (a cash deposit paid into court) before considering allowing bail.

 Generally, the same rules for bail as in criminal cases apply.
 Read more information on bail here.